Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/colorpickergallery.md

 <media:SolidColorBrush ribbon:PopupGallery.Category="Standard Colors" Color="#FF0000" ribbon:ScreenTipService.ScreenTipHeader="Red" />
 ```

-By default the categorization feature is disabled in `PopupGallery`.
+By default, the categorization feature is disabled in `PopupGallery`.
 You can enable it by binding your items to the [CategorizedItemsSource](xref:@ActiproUIRoot.Controls.Ribbon.Controls.PopupGallery.CategorizedItemsSource) property instead of the normal `ItemsSource` property.
 This tells `ColorPickerGallery` to switch to categorized item mode.

 ## Categorized Item Filtering